bstefanescu/qutejs/web/doc/docs/attributes/q-emit.md

 Sometimes you may want to preserve the original event name.
 For example you may want to create a custom form control that emits a 'change' events when some internal text input emit a change event.
 In that case you simply specify the original event name without the `on` prefix: `q-emit-change`.

-Here is an working example, demontsrating the `q-emit` usage from both a functional component and a `ViewModel` component.
+Here is an working example, demontsrating the `q-emit` usage from both a regular element and a `ViewModel` component.

 ```jsq
 import window from '@qutejs/window';